rschristopher/ischristtrue.com/src/doctrines/hell.md

  which in their pride is what they would do.
 God's love is here, ready to
- save, and yet they still refuse, forever, burning in pain while desperate for the abyss of nothingness.
+ save, and yet they still refuse, forever, burning in that lake of fire while desperate for the abyss of nothingness.
 This is hell.